unilincoln/RDM/index.md

 <div class="hero-unit">
 <h1>Your Research.
 One Place.</h1>
-<p>The Researcher Dashboard is the place to get an overview and help manage of all your research.</p>
+<p>The Researcher Dashboard is the place to get an overview and help manage your research.</p>
 </div>

 <div class="row">